-4) Federal Financial Report.
+- 4) Federal Financial Report.
 A Federal Financial Report (SF-425) is required according to the schedule in the SF-424 R&R Application Guide.
 The report is an accounting of expenditures under the project that year.
 Financial reports must be submitted electronically through the EHB system.
-Information that is more specific will be included in the NoA.
+Information that is more specific will be included in the NoA. - 5) Integrity and Performance Reporting.
+The Notice of Award will contain a provision for integrity and performance reporting in FAPIIS, as required in 45 CFR part 75 Appendix XII.